markushinz/socket-gateway/README.md

 }
 ```

-*Optional*: Create a file `./config/hosts.json` to define host mappings between DNS names of the gateway and request targets.
-This allows you to use the gateway as a reverse proxy.
+Create a file `./config/hosts.json` to define host mappings between DNS names of the gateway (outer layer) and request targets.
+Keep in mind that multiple A or CNAME DNS records can point to the same outer layer 🥳!
 Check the following example:

 ```
 {
-    "api.socket.gateway":
+    "socket.gateway":
     {
-        "host": "my.private.api",
+        "protocol": "https" // optional, defaults to "https" "host": "my.private.api",
-        "port": "443"
+        "port": "443" // optional, defaults to 443
     }
 }
 ```

-Now, all requests that are allowed by `policies.json` having the request header "host" set to "api.socket.gateway" get proxied to "my.private.api".
+Now, all requests that are allowed by `policies.json` having the request header "host" set to "socket.gateway" get proxied to "my.private.api".

 ### Inner Layer